milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ## Merging the two projects into one project

-So far we have two webservers running on our machine, one for ring/compojure from the server-side and one for shadow-cljs development/evaluation, we also have two nrepl ports, one for ring/compojure development and one for the client-side development and we have two separate projects!
+So far we have two webservers running on our machine, one for ring/compojure for the server-side and one for shadow-cljs development/evaluation, we also have two nrepl ports, one for ring/compojure development and one for the client-side development and we have two separate projects!
 Let's merge at least the project to simplify things.

 Since shadow-cljs uses shadow-cljs.edn and lein uses project.clj for project setup we can easily merge the two projects with only a few modifications.